Studying Your Department: Where to Start and How to Gather Data

 Productivity

 The first step towards becoming a data-driven department is honestly assessing exactly how productive your department is.
 If you’re perpetually behind on cases, there won’t be any time or energy available to begin taking on new initiatives.
-Struggling productivity can also make it feel like a department is understaffed, further exacerbating a team’s perceived bandwidth.
+Struggling productivity can also make it feel like a department is understaffed, further worsening a team’s perceived bandwidth.
 A productive department is a proactive department, so tackling issues that reduce productivity, or implementing tools that can boost it, is important for departments to consider.

 1. Look at the total number of trays completed vs the number of people in your department.